John-Almardeny/Mis-Functions-in-C/README.md

 # Mis-Functions-in-C

-These are miscellaneous simple-basic functions in C that can be used for tutorial propuses.
+These are miscellaneous simple-basic functions in C that can be used for tutorial porpuses.

 The functions are:
 Concatenate Two Strings.